shaojie-xu-kp/spring-boot-zuul-math-app/README.md

 The flow is :

 ```
-client make a request -> math calculation resource created -> publish the resource to topic -> all nodes subscribe the topic will have the cache updated
+client make a request
+-> math calculation resource created
+-> publish the resource to topic
+-> all nodes subscribe to the topic will have its own cache updated
 ```

 ## Getting Started